We've updated our Covid-19 policy - find out more >

 On a lucky bluebird day, you’ll get the same gorgeous views of these majestic fjords as you would in summer, with the added bonus of snow-capped peaks and fewer crowds.
 Take a Milford Sound cruise or Doubtful Sound cruise, or splurge on an experience of a lifetime by flying to Milford Sound for unbeatable aerial views of New Zealand’s dramatic alpine scenery.

-One of the best free activities in Queenstown is the annual Real Journeys Queenstown Winter Festival.
+One of the best free activities in Queenstown is the annual Queenstown Winter Festival.
 Join us this year from June 20 to 23, 2019 for four amazing days of live music and entertainment, exciting events and delicious food.

 Last year more than 45,000 people came out to enjoy the festivities, including the legendary dog derby, the Jucy Undy 500 obstacle course and so much more.
 Don’t miss out on this iconic event – tickets are on sale April 16.

 Just because it’s winter doesn’t mean you can’t enjoy one of the many gorgeous hikes Queenstown has to offer.
-Queenstown Hill, Ben Lomond and Bob’s Cove are some of our favorite day hikes in the area.
+Queenstown Hill, Ben Lomond and Bob’s Cove are some of our favourite day hikes in the area.

 On a clear day, the views from the top of each of these walks are unbeatable.
 Feeling more adventurous?
 One of New Zealand’s Great Walks, the Routeburn Track, is located just about an hour’s drive away.
 Like in summer, you’ll want to make sure that you pack appropriate clothing and gear for your excursion – you might get to experience all four seasons in a day.